FoxRav/Show-Tree/README.md

 Show-Tree (Windows)

-A simple CLI tool to visualize directory structures.
-Great for devs and AI workflows.

-A simple tool to display folder structure as a clean ASCII tree in the Windows terminal.
+A small Windows utility that opens a terminal window and prints a folder structure using clean, color-coded ASCII output.

+Built for quick use: just double-click and see the structure — no command line input required.

+#

 Contents